-All the Company's financial assets and liabilities as at 31 December 2023 are stated at fair value as determined by the Directors, with the exception of receivables, payables and cash which are carried at amortised cost.
+All the Company's financial assets and liabilities as at 31 December 2023 are stated at fair value as determined by the Directors, with the exception of receivables (including debtors due after more than one year), payables and cash which are carried at amortised cost, in accordance with FRS 102.
 There are no financial liabilities other than payables.
 The Company's financial liabilities are all non-interest bearing.
 It is the Directors' opinion that the book value of the financial liabilities is not materially different to the fair value and all are payable within one year.